MicrosoftDocs/dynamics365smb-docs-pr.en-nz/financials/marketing-mailing-groups.md

 ---
-title: Setting Up Mailing Groups for Contacts| Microsoft Docs
+title: Set Up Mailing Groups for Contacts| Microsoft Docs
-description: Describes mailing groups for contacts in Financials
+description: You can use mailing groups to identify groups of contacts that you want to receive the same information, for example, for a marketing campaign or promo.
 services: project-madeira
 documentationcenter:
 author: jswymer